Skip to Main Content

 • EndNote can be set up to better spot duplicates next to each other (instructions follow)

-• As at March 2024 we are not aware of a freely available tool that reliably removes duplicates more efficiently.
+• As at October 2024 we are not aware of a tool available to SVHM staff that reliably removes duplicates more efficiently.

 How can SVHM staff access EndNote?